Lithium aluminium hydride: Properties, structure, preparation

-LAH is a colourless solid but commercial samples are usually gray due to contamination.
+LAH is a colourless solid, but commercial samples are usually gray due to contamination.
 This material can be purified by recrystallization from diethyl ether.
 Large-scale purifications employ a Soxhlet extractor.
 Commonly, the impure gray material is used in synthesis, since the impurities are innocuous and can be easily separated from the organic products.
-The pure powdered material is pyrophoric, but not its large crystals.
+The pure powdered material is pyrophoric but not its large crystals.
 Some commercial materials contain mineral oil to inhibit reactions with atmospheric moisture, but more commonly it is packed in moisture-proof plastic sacks.

-LAH violently reacts with water, including atmospheric moisture, to liberate hydrogen gas.
+LAH violently reacts with water to liberate hydrogen gas.
 The reaction proceeds according to the following idealized equation: